-13) Diminishing returns occurs because

-A) not enough people have jobs.

-B) one of the inputs to the production process is fixed.

-C) consumers don't buy enough of the products produced.

-D) two people have not satisfied their self-interests.
+- 13) Diminishing returns occurs because - A) not enough people have jobs. - B) one of the inputs in the production process is fixed. - C) consumers don't buy enough of the products produced. - D) two people have not satisfied their self-interests.

-Answer: B

-Diff: 1

-Topic: The Principle of Diminishing Returns

-Skill: Definition

-AACSB: Reflective Thinking

-Learning Outcome: Micro-1